Average Grocery Cost in 2026

 Key Statistics: Average Grocery Spending in 2026

-The headline numbers on average US and Canadian grocery spending, compiled from USDA Official Food Plans and Statistics Canada household food expenditure data.
+The headline numbers on average US, Canadian, and Australian grocery spending, compiled from USDA Official Food Plans, Statistics Canada household food expenditure data, and ABS Household Expenditure Survey.

 - Year-over-year change: US food-at-home prices rose about 2 to 3% from 2025 to 2026, a sharp slowdown from the roughly 25% cumulative increase between 2020 and 2024.